Kamahl19/react-slides/README.md

 | children | PropTypes.node | `Go To Slide #x` | Clickable text or node |

 ## To-Do
-- separate slide files from the actuall application (best option would be to create a boilerplate which will use react-slides as a dependency)
 - customizing themes
 - synchronize opening fullscreen code editor